kidaak/pleiades-dump/README.rst

 The following columns shared by all three tables:

+authors: string
+  As in the suggested citation for Pleiades places: the primary creator(s) followed by all contributors.

 bbox: numeric
   The geographic bounding box of the resource: minimum longitude, minimum latitude, maximum longitude, maximum latitude.